How to Get Over Your Ex – You Do NOT Still Love Him

 - Realizing that you’re never going to do that thing together: the future blurs and no longer has a clear trajectory.

 - Empty space.

-If things ended suddenly if you didn’t see it coming if you never got the respect of an explanation (whilst I maybe here doing a victory dance on your behalf that that person is out of your life) you may get stuck.
-How to get over your ex is not just a mission of letting go of the past.
-It is understanding that closure is one-sided: and that the work to get through this and heal is going to come from you, not a miraculous explanation from them.
+If things ended and if you didn’t see it coming.
+If you never got the respect of an explanation (whilst I here doing a victory dance on your behalf that that person is out of your life) you may get stuck.
+How to get over your ex is not a mission of letting go of the past.
+It is understanding that closure is one-sided.
+The work to get through this and heal is going to come from you, not a miraculous explanation from them.

-‘Empty palm phase’ is what I like to call the immediate stages after a break up where you have to confront having ABSOLUTELY NOTHING going on in your love life.
+‘Empty palm phase’ is what I like to call the immediate stages after a break up.
+Here you have to confront having ABSOLUTELY NOTHING going on in your love life.
 It’s where you’ve had a breakup and no one new has come in yet.

-In the end, being single can be wildly invigorating: at the start, it’s usually mortifying and scary.
+In the end, being single can be invigorating: at the start, it’s usually mortifying and scary.
 It is like leaving your house without your coat on 24/7.

-When things feel a bit ‘empty’ and the mind has space to wander it isn’t really surprising that you go back to thinking about your ex.
-Confronting just your empty headspace, and becoming comfortable with that, feels infinitely harder.
+When things feel a bit ‘empty’ and the mind has space to wander it isn’t surprising that you go back to thinking about your ex.
+Confronting your empty headspace, and becoming comfortable with that, feels harder.

 So you start to think about what could have been.
-Maybe you’ll bump into them again one day?
+Will you bump into them again one day?
 Your mind distorts the past.
 You romanticize them.
-The cruel things they said are forgotten.
+The cruel things they said forgotten.
 You forget how lonely you felt in their company.
 You put the memory of them on a pedestal that no guy off of dating apps is going to be able to match up to.